-5. In addition to the Renewable Energy Standard and the cap and trade system established under the Regional Greenhouse Gas Initiative (described in detail in Section 810.3), Rhode Island also offers a number of financial incentives to encourage the development of renewable energy within the state.
+- 5. In addition to the Renewable Energy Standard and the cap and trade system established under the Regional Greenhouse Gas Initiative (described in detail in Section 810.3), Rhode Island also offers a number of financial incentives to encourage the development of renewable energy within the state.
 Financial incentives within the state are funded through the Rhode Island Renewable Energy Fund (RIREF).28 This system benefit fund is supported by a surcharge on electric customers' bills, set at \$0.0023 per kWh.
 However, this surcharge is divided into two types of programs, renewable energy promotion and demand-side management programs.
-The portion of the total surcharge dedicated to renewables is \$0.0003 per kWh, compared to demand side management programs that collect \$0.002 per kWh from the surcharge (DSIRE 2010).
+The portion of the total surcharge dedicated to renewables is \$0.0003 per kWh, compared to demand-side management programs that collect \$0.002 per kWh from the surcharge (DSIRE 2010).
 This charge will remain in effect for a 10-year period (which began on January 1, 2003) resulting in an annual budget for the fund of approximately \$2.4 million; however, only the portion of the RIREF funded from the renewable surcharge can be used to support renewable development (DSIRE 2010).
 From the RIREF, a number of grants, recoverable grants, and loans are offered for renewable projects.
 Commercial projects within the state can receive up to \$250,000 per year in assistance; municipal renewable energy projects can apply for up to \$1 million per year in grants from the fund; and technical and feasibility studies can receive up to \$200,000 per year in funding.
-Relative to the cost of constructing an offshore wind energy facility, these awards are small and may not provide much incentive for utility-scale development.
+Relative to the cost of constructing an offshore wind energy facility, these awards are small and may not provide much incentive for utility-scale development. - 6.
+Besides the incentives provided under the RIREF, Rhode Island also offers two tax exemptions to renewable projects within the state.
+One is the Renewable Energy Sales Tax Exemption, which exempts wind turbines sold within the state from state sales tax (a 7% savings).29 The second is the Jobs Development Act, which provides an incremental

-26 26 USC §168

-27 42 USC § 16511 et seq.; 10 CFR 609
+26 26 USC §168 27 42 USC § 16511 et seq.; 10 CFR 609

 28 R.I.
-Gen. Laws § 39 2 1.2.
+Gen. Laws § 39-2-1.2.